Premier League reports highest weekly number of virus cases - WHIZ News

 There were 18 positives after 1,479 tests on players and club staff from Dec.
 21-27, the league said Tuesday.

-Sheffield United followed Arsenal and Manchester City in announcing it had virus cases, but its game against Burnley was still due to be played on Tuesday.
+Sheffield United followed Manchester City in announcing an outbreak of virus cases at the club with players and backroom staff testing positive, but its game against Burnley was still played on Tuesday.

+“I want to play, that’s how it is — we are not looking to get anything canned,” Sheffield United manager Chris Wilder said ahead of kickoff.
+“It’s not an ideal situation but we are not in a club of one.
+It’s picking up and running through football clubs.”

 Manchester City had previously announced that striker Gabriel Jesus and defender Kyle Walker tested positive last week.
 Further positives cases at City led to Monday’s game at Everton being postponed.